kristiania-pg6301-2024/pg6301-frontend-programming/README.md

 ### Lecture 7: Jest, Typescript and test driven development

+> The React test examples will be updated with the current generation testing tools

 <details>

 We continue on the code from lecture 5, making sure we have some tests and that Typescript is running before we